SamarjeetMalik/Diffusion-Based-Air-flow-prediction/README.md

 </h1>
 <h6 align="center">Implementation of the AIAA Journal paper</h6>

-This repository contains a framework for **uncertainty prediction** of Reynolds-averaged Navier-Stokes flows around airfoils using **Denoising Diffusion Probabilistic Models (DDPM)**.
-It features code for generating a dataset evaluating the simulation uncertainty induced by simulation parameters, and training code for diffusion models, in addition to baselines using **Bayesian neural networks (BNNs)** and **heteroscedastic uncertainty models**.

 ## Paper Info

 <h4 align="center">Uncertainty-aware Surrogate Models for Airfoil Flow Simulations with Denoising Diffusion Probabilistic Models</h4>